swipswaps/homelab/README.md

 ## Overview

 This (WIP) page describes a home lab environment for evaluation and testing of various products.
-Basic setup & config of both supporting infrastructure and additional products is documented (mostly so I remember how I did stuff).
+Basic setup & config of both supporting infrastructure and additional products is documented here (mostly so I remember how I did stuff).

 ## Goals
 - A stable base of hypervisors & container hosts on physical hardware, on which further virtualized or containerized product testing & evaluations can be done (quickly) without impact to the base lab.